Smile, you’re on camera!

 Have you noticed body-worn cameras in public?

-Most Brits haven’t…yet.
+Most Americans haven’t…yet.

 Even as more businesses adopt body-worn cameras, the majority of people say they haven’t seen them in action outside of law enforcement.
 That’s likely to change as cameras become more common in stores, transit, and event spaces.